s-johansson/monitoring-common-shell-library/FUNCREF.md

 Type: `int`

 0 on success, 1 on failure

-## 46. Function `has_param_custom_value`
+## 46. Function `has_param_value`

-returns 0, if the given parameter has been defined and consists of a custom-value that is not empty.
+returns 0, if the given parameter has been defined and consists of a value that is not empty.
 Otherwise it returns 1.
+It also considers a default-value and returns true if that one is present.

 ### 46a.
 Parameters